Building your layout- whether you do it or we do it, the same rules apply…

 Also, rock castings are difficult to blend together in larger surfaces and they are somewhat fragile.

 Sculptamold is our favorite scenery material.
 It is cheap, tough, versatile, doesn’t shrink (much), and is non-toxic.
 It can be mixed stiff and molded like clay, mixed thin and pressed into a form, or mixed medium and shaped into rocks, retaining walls, foundations, tree stumps, or whatever is needed.
 It takes water based paint very well and can even be stained while being mixed.
 However, it does take some practice to get the knack of working it and it sets up pretty fast so you have to get on about your business when using it.
-It also is difficult to color once dry, so paint it wet.
 Also, don’t put it down the drain…

 We apply ground cover material over Woodland Scenics Scenic Glue, usually cut 50/50 with water and brushed on.
 Work in small areas as this stuff is sticky and sets up fast.
 That’s really handy for steep slopes and rock faces.
 If your ground material is short and will be overlaid with bigger bits, spray it with a water/alcohol mix (careful not to get it in your eyes or nose) and eyedropper or spray Scenic Cement (or Matt Medium) over it.
 Once this is dry you can add bigger chunks.